 If needed, a panel can be established to hear appeals initiated by the membership.
-Members of the panel are selected case by case to suit the particular appeal and to ensure each appeal is heard by the most skilled and experienced panel members.
+Members of the panel are selected case by case to suit the particular appeal and

+Palmate coltsfoot (Petasites frigidus var. palmatus) can be found on moist sites along trails or in open forests, like those being reforested in the Enhanced Reforestation of Legacy Disturbances (EnRLD) Program. to ensure each appeal is heard by the most skilled and experienced panel members.
 Because no appeals were made in 2024-25, no panel was formed during this fiscal year.